vsakel/ChatBot-Summarizer/README.md

 This section provide details about the integration and usage of an OpenAI' s model, in our backend.

-We use OpenAI's GPT-4 model (gpt-4o-mini), which is hosted in OpenAI's cloud servers, to analyze and summarize tax-related uploaded documents.
+We use OpenAI's GPT-4 model (especially we use gpt-4o-mini), which is hosted in OpenAI's cloud servers, to analyze and summarize tax-related uploaded documents.

 ### Integration Pipeline
 We integrate the LLM using the followed pipeline: